ten-protocol/go-ten/design/Events_design.md

 4. Todo: Can you clarify in the doc whether the events are discarded after being distributed, or are stored for future subscribers?

 5. How do events interact with the revelation period?

+## Alternatives considered

+### All events are public by default

+This is not possible as it breaks the most fundamental contact, the `ERC20`, which contains the `Transfer` event.
+If all events were public by default then, we either break the ERC20 api by removing the event, or we lose privacy